stephengold/jolt-jni-docs/README.md

 [a 3-clause BSD license][license].

-## How to build and run jolt-jni-doc from source
+## How to build and run jolt-jni-docs from source

 ### Sample applications